Kurt von Hammerstein-Equord: Classification of officers

 As Chief of the Army High Command, Hammerstein-Equord oversaw the composition of the German manual on military unit command (Truppenführung), dated 17 October 1933.

 He conceived of a classification scheme for officers:

 I distinguish four types.
 There are clever, hardworking, stupid, and lazy officers.
 Usually two characteristics are combined.
 Some are clever and hardworking; their place is the General Staff.
 The next ones are stupid and lazy; they make up 90 percent of every army and are suited to routine duties.
 Anyone who is both clever and lazy is qualified for the highest leadership duties, because he possesses the mental clarity and strength of nerve necessary for difficult decisions.
 One must beware of anyone who is both stupid and hardworking; he must not be entrusted with any responsibility because he will always only cause damage.

 Popular culture

-The fictional character Malu Seegers in the German neo-noir series Babylon Berlin is based on the life of von Hammerstein's daughter Marie Luise von Hammerstein.
+A fictionalized version of Hammerstein is featured in the German neo-noir series Babylon Berlin as Generalmajor Wilhelm von Seegers.
+Seegers, like Hammerstein, is depicted as a prominent member of the Reichswehr (and associate of the Black Reichswehr) who nevertheless was a vocal opponent of the Nazis.
+His relationship with his daughter, Malu Seegers, also resembles Hammerstein's own complicated relationship with Marie Luise von Hammerstein.